 Ethics are woven into the very fabric of librarianship.
 Librarians adhere to ethical standards that encompass protecting patron privacy, providing accurate and unbiased information, and making principled decisions when faced with ethical dilemmas.
 These principles guide their actions and decisions in the service of their communities.

-The Ethical Foundations of Librarianship:
+1.2 The Ethical Foundations of Librarianship:

 - Privacy and Confidentiality: Trust as a Sacred Duty- Librarians are bound by a sacred duty to protect the privacy and confidentiality of their patrons.
 This ethical obligation means that librarians do not disclose a patron’s borrowing history, internet searches, or personal information without explicit consent, except when required by law.
 The assurance of confidentiality is essential for building trust between librarians and their communities, enabling patrons to explore ideas without fear of judgment or reprisal.

-- Access and Equity: Ethical Commitment to Inclusivity- Ethics demand that librarians strive for equitable access to information, ensuring that no one is denied the benefits of library services due to factors such as socio-economic status, race, gender, or disability.
+- Access and Equity: Ethical Commitment to Inclusivity- Ethics demand that librarians strive for equitable access to information, ensuring that no one is denied the benefits of library services due to socio-economic status, race, gender, or disability.
 Librarians actively work to bridge the digital divide, provide resources for underserved communities, and champion diversity in their collections and programs, embodying their ethical commitment to inclusivity.

 - Collection Development and Representation: Reflecting Ethical Values- Ethical considerations play a significant role in collection development.
 Librarians are guided by principles of diversity, relevance, and community needs when selecting materials for their collections.
 They aim to provide a balanced and comprehensive collection that respects the values and interests of their patrons.